 National statistics show a country-wide malnutrition rate of 29% but in Tooro district, where our school lies, the level is 40%.

 Dr Banura, along with her team from the hospital in Fort Portal, offered to help set up a nutrition training programme at Uphill for the school and wider community.
 The aim of this project is to educate parents about the health benefits of a varied diet incorporating local foods that can be grown easily on their shambas.
 With their parents providing them with a more nutritionally balanced diet, the children will be healthier and hopefully better able to concentrate in school.

 In many parts of rural Uganda, it is not the lack of food that is the problem, but the restricted diet that stems from lack of knowledge about balanced nutrition.

 Often a large proportion of the crops grown on the shambas are sold to provide the family with income rather than being used to feed themselves.
 In addition, there are often unpredictable seasonal fluctuations in the weather, and other environmental changes that affect the crop yield.
 Poverty, high disease rates and pressure from an increasing population add to this significant problem.

 Dr Banura has already visited the school to plan the programme with the teachers, bursar and the new school nurse, Peace.

 All the children at Uphill will be assessed to establish the level of malnutrition in our school.

 Further visits will involve training all the team members, and meetings with the community leaders and school management committee.

-Dr Banura then plans to hold a meeting with the parents and primary carers for a food cooking demonstration to show them simple and easily managed ways of improving their basic diet along with improved cooking methods.
+Dr Banura plans to hold a meeting with the parents and primary carers to show them simple and easily managed ways of improving their basic diet along with improved cooking methods.